 Eliot Porter (1901--1990)

-Regarded as the first photographer to work extensively with color photography, Eliot Porter bequeathed to the Amon Carter his collection of approximately 9,500 prints; 84,000 transparencies; and assorted portfolios and book dummies.
-The collection's strength is approximately 7,500 dye transfer images that reflect Porter's lifelong exploration of color.
+Regarded as the first photographer to work extensively with color photography, Eliot Porter bequeathed to the Amon Carter his collection of over 9,800 prints; 84,000 transparencies; and assorted portfolios and book dummies.
+The collection's strength is over 8,100 dye transfer images that reflect Porter's lifelong exploration of color.
 A bird and nature photographer, Porter used his photographs to support a conservation ethic and published them extensively, producing more than twenty-five books in his lifetime.
 In 2002, the Amon Carter published the Eliot Porter online collection guide, a digital guide to one of the museum’s principal holdings.

 Laura Gilpin (1891--1979)

-One of the foremost American photographers of the Southwest, Laura Gilpin bequeathed to the museum her library and collection of 6,000 prints and 27,000 negatives.
+One of the foremost American photographers of the Southwest, Laura Gilpin bequeathed to the museum her library and collection of 6,200 prints and 22,000 negatives.
 In 1918, after studying with Clarence White in New York, Gilpin returned to her native Colorado Springs to begin her professional photography career, making soft-focus landscapes, portraits, and still lifes that reﬂect the pictorial fashion of the time.
 She gradually adopted a more hard-edged style to document the southwestern landscape and the Pueblo and Navaho Indians.
 Her images depict American Indians with simplicity and grace, living in an intimate relationship with the land.
 Gilpin’s photographs are unmatched as a visual record of the profound changes and deep continuities in twentieth-century American Indian life.
+Laura Gilpin Collection Finding Aid Laura Gilpin Collection Guide

 Karl Struss (1886--1981)

-A leading pictorial photographer of the pre-World War I era, Karl Struss is represented in the collection with 300 prints and 5,000 negatives.
+A leading pictorial photographer of the pre-World War I era, Karl Struss is represented in the collection with 2100 prints and 5,100 negatives.
 His reputation was established when Alfred Stieglitz selected his work for the 1910 International Exhibition of Pictorial Photography and then published a portfolio in Camera Work in 1912.
 In 1909 Struss invented the Struss Pictorial Lens, a soft-focus lens that proved immensely popular with other photographers of the period, including Laura Gilpin.
 After studying with Clarence White, Struss took over his studio in 1914 and specialized in portraiture, advertising, and magazine illustration.
 Five years later he moved to Hollywood and became Cecil B. DeMille's still-cameraman.
 Struss soon turned from still photography to cinematography, filming such works as Ben Hur (1925) and Sunrise (1927), for which he received the first Academy Award for cinematography.
+Karl Struss Collection Finding Aid

 Clara Sipprell (1885--1975)

 Clara Sipprell was one of America's most active pictorial photographers.
 Sipprell's use of a soft-focus lens and her reliance entirely upon natural light gave her photographs an atmospheric effect and moody romanticism.
 She was a successful portraitist, but she did not confine herself to that genre.
 Her landscapes, cityscapes, and still lifes were exhibited in the national and international salons of the 1920s and 1930s.
-There are over 1,000 photographs by Sipprell in the collection, a gift from The Dorothea Leonhardt Fund of the Communities Foundation of Texas, Inc.
+There are over 2,300 photographs by Sipprell in the collection, a gift from The Dorothea Leonhardt Fund of the Communities Foundation of Texas, Inc. Clara Sipprell Collection Finding Aid Clara Sipprell Collection Guide

 Nell Dorr (1893--1988)

 Nell Dorr began photographing as a child and continued working throughout her lifetime.
 Her work is an expression of personal history, using photographs as a means of communication about family life and experiences.
 Dorr also photographed many famous people, among them Lillian Gish and Carl Sandburg, and she experimented with light abstractions, negative manipulations, and alternative printing processes.
 Her work is best represented in her books and in several exhibitions, including the 1955 Museum of Modern Art show The Family of Man and her solo exhibition Mother and Child.
-The collection of approximately 500 prints and 5,000 negatives was donated by the Nell Dorr estate.
+The collection of approximately 1,750 prints and 5,200 negatives was donated by the Nell Dorr estate.
+Nell Dorr Collection Finding Aid Nell Dorr Collection Guide

 Carlotta Corpron (1901--1988)

 Carlotta Corpron lived most of her life in Denton, Texas, and taught design at Texas Women's University until 1968.
-She bequeathed to the museum her collection of 200 prints and more than 800 negatives made when she actively pursued photography, between the mid-1930s and the mid-1940s.
+She bequeathed to the museum her collection of 138 prints and more than 800 negatives made when she actively pursued photography, between the mid-1930s and the mid-1940s.
 Her work is almost exclusively an investigation of light, a theme intensified by her study with Gyorgy Kepes; her early work depicts light reflected by natural forms, while in later works she photographed light itself as a pattern in abstract compositions.
+Carlotta Corpron Collection Finding Aid Carlotta Corpron Collection Guide

 Helen Post (1907--1979)

 The sister of Farm Security Administration photographer Marion Post Wolcott, Helen Post was a freelance photographer in New York who photographed Indian tribes throughout the West and Southwest from 1936 to 1941.
 Post gained the trust and friendship of her subjects and thereby gained access to traditionally closed societies.
 The majority of her photographs were never published or exhibited.
-Post's son, Peter Modley, donated the collection of nearly 1,000 prints and 5,000 negatives to the museum in 1985.
+Post's son, Peter Modley, donated the collection of nearly 1,300 prints and 5,000 negatives to the museum in 1985.
+Helen Post Collection Finding Aid Helen Post Collection Guide

 Erwin E. Smith (1886--1947)